Appearance

 return a + b;

-makes the function available in other files.
+exportmakes the function available in other files.

 ๐งฑ Step 4 โ Add some types โ

-Create types/index.ts
+Create types/index.ts:

 ts